DavertMik/davertmik/README.md

 <p align="left"> <a href="https://twitter.com/davert" target="blank"><img src="https://img.shields.io/twitter/follow/davert?logo=twitter&style=for-the-badge" alt="davert" valign="center" /></a> <br>☝️ <small> yey, follow me on Twitter to learn bits on development and test automation 😜</small></p>

 > I'm passionate about development and testing.
 That's why I created testing frameworks [**Codeception** for PHP](https://codeception.com) and [**CodeceptJS** for NodeJS](https://codecept.io).
 Both frameworks introduce a simple way on describing tests in BDD manner.
 That's why writing tests is easy to start and easy to scale for big teams.
 I **worked full time on open-source** since 2013 polishing my projects.
+I also worked as tech consultant on test automation and conducted corporate trainings.
 I speak Ukrainian, English, and Russian.
 Don't hesitate to contact me if you want to learn more!
 I'm very open person.

 - 🔭 I’m currently working on my startup [Testomatio](https://testomat.io) to make **tests visible**.